w3c/csswg-drafts/README.md

 # Issues to file

-Should the property disable scroll chaining through itself to an ancestor if scrolling is initiated from a children.
+* Should the property disable scroll chaining through itself to an ancestor if scrolling is initiated from a children?

-What if the property is attached to a potentially scrollable element without a scrollbox?
+* What if the property is attached to a potentially scrollable element without a scrollbox?

-What if the property is attached to a non-potentially scrollable element?
+* What if the property is attached to a non-potentially scrollable element?